An Apple a Day

 In advance: Cut each 9" x 12" piece of construction paper into two 6" x 9" pieces.

 Tell the students that they will be making a book about the life cycle of the apple tree.
-Give each student a copy of Attachment One: Life Cycle of an Apple Tree.
+Give each student a copy of Handout One: Life Cycle of an Apple Tree.
 They cut out the sentence strips and glue them on four half sheets of white construction paper (6" x 9").
 (Older students may write their own sentences describing the stages of the life cycle of an apple tree.)

 Collect the completed pages and retain for the next day’s lesson.